ddayin/Unity-CommonGameShop/README.md

 # Why CommonGameShop?
 Most of game shop have common features like below.
+My goal is for others to use this common game shop as development reference.

 - They have items on Scroll View which can be scrolled.
 - They have categories to explore other contents.